md-irohas/tcppc-go/README.md

 When `-w` option is specified, the data will be written to the given file.
 You can use datetime format in `-w` option (See `man strftime` for more details).
 When `-T` option is specified, data files will be rotated every given seconds.

+Run tcppc-go program.

 ```sh
 $ ./tcppc-go -T 86400 -w log/tcppc-%Y%m%d.jsonl